 Students gain a wealth of hands-on experience in current and emerging health law and policy issues, and develop written products such as fact sheets, in-depth reports, comment letters, testimony, presentations, and draft legislation or regulatory guidance.
 Students have the opportunity to develop a range of problem-solving, policy analysis, research and writing, oral communication, and leadership skills.

-Applicants interested in either the Health Law or Food Law and Policy Clinic should submit the following materials to firstname.lastname@example.org.
-Please indicate in your email to which clinic you are applying.
-If you are interested in both clinics, please rank them in order of preference.
+Applicants interested in the Health Law and Policy Clinic should submit the following materials to firstname.lastname@example.org.